checkstyle/checkstyle/README.md

 ## Build Instructions

-Please see the [CheckStyle Documentation](https://checkstyle.org/contributing.html#Build) for information on how to build the project.
+Please see the [BEGINNING_DEVELOPMENT](https://github.com/checkstyle/checkstyle/blob/master/docs/BEGINNING_DEVELOPMENT.md) for information on how to build the project.

 ## Feedback and Support